Sara-Tucker/python-notes/__main.md

 A template for creating objects that provides initial fields and methods for an object.

-Field / Attribute - A variable declared directly in a class and accessed with Class.variable
+Field - A variable declared directly in a class and accessed with ClassName.field
-Static field / class attribute - accessed directly from the class using the class name
+Static (Class) field - accessed directly from the class using the class name
-Instance field / attribute - accessed from instantiated objects of the class
+Instance field - accessed from instantiated objects of the class

-Member / Attribute - Things that a class contains: Fields, Properties, Constructors, Methods.
+Member (Attribute) - Things that a class contains: Fields, Properties, Constructors, Methods.
 Namespace - A container for classes. "using Namespace;"

 Hierarchy of a class: